Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 Suitable Uses

-- Internal offices, storage rooms, amenity doors, and light commercial applications with low-frequency access requirements
+- Internal offices, storage rooms, amenity doors and light commercial applications with low-frequency access.

-- Applications where holdback is needed for free passage during low-traffic periods
+- Applications needing holdback for free passage during low-traffic periods.

-- Light duty timber and composite door installations where satin chrome finish is specified
+- Light duty timber and composite door installations specified in satin chrome.

-- Residential applications requiring a simple, low-cost ECP knob keypad with holdback
+- Residential settings wanting a simple, low-cost ECP knob keypad with holdback and no key to manage.
+Browse the wider Digital Mechanical Locks range for other pushbutton options.

 Borg BL2000 Series Knob Keypad - Product Family

-All models are fully mechanical with no batteries.
-All have a knob keypad on the outside.
-All are single-sided with the inside handle always free to operate.
+All models are fully mechanical with no batteries and a knob keypad on the outside.
+All are single-sided, with the inside handle always free to operate.
+Looking for a lever handle instead?
+See the BL2401SCECP, the lever-handle equivalent on the same Easicode Pro platform.

 Full Specifications